GuanmingOu/Algebraic-Abstract-TPL/README.md

-# Algebratic-Abstract Types and Programming Language
+# Algebraic-Abstract Types and Programming Language

 Examples of algebratic effect and abstract effect from "Effect, capabilities, and boxes" and "Bounded Abstract Effects".

 ---
 current progress:

-## algebratic examples:
+## algebraic examples:
 type check: (in main.pdf and Example_Photo)
 - return 0
 - return x;